Leave a Message

 Step 2: Accurately Price Your Land

-• Get an appraisal from someone experienced with undeveloped land.
+• If there are no comparable sales, get an appraisal from someone experienced with undeveloped land.

-• Be flexible: overpricing can scare off buyers, underpricing may reduce your return.
-SellofLand
+• Be flexible: overpricing can scare off buyers, underpricing may reduce your return, and you have to be realistic about what the current market supports

 main